Runcorn: Literature

-The Runcorn Ferry is a monologue written by Marriott Edgar and popularised by Stanley Holloway celebrating the ancient river crossing which existed from the 12th century until the construction of the Transporter Bridge in 1905.
+The Runcorn Ferry is a monologue by Marriott Edgar and popularised by Stanley Holloway celebrating the ancient river crossing which existed from the 12th century until the construction of the Transporter Bridge in 1905.
 It includes the lines:

 Community facilities

 The main library is at Runcorn Shopping City with a branch library in the old town centre.
 A Council 'one stop shop' called Halton Direct Link is based next to the main library.

 Open areas in Runcorn form part of Mersey Forest, one of Britain's community forests.
 In addition to smaller local parks and allotments, there are four large parks in Runcorn: